KaylaMLe/PersonalProjects/HighLow/README.md

 * 1.0 (November 4, 2021)
     * Successfully calculates chances of the next card's value and recognizes cards as seen and not yet seen
+* 1.1 (November 10, 2021)
+	* Condensed lists of cards seen into one 2D list